BSChuang/ML-WEBH/index.md

 We were encouraged by this visualization, since it appears that each label forms fairly distinctive groups.
 This portends well for future supervised learning / classification efforts.

 We also wanted to gain an understanding of the semantic differences between true and false tweets.
 To do this, we calculated the correlation between each class label, and all the single-word tf-idf features.
 We then sorted these tf-idf features based off of the correlation.
 In our visualization, we chose the top 10 mostly strongly correlated words for each class, and plotted their correlation strengths along the y-axis of a bar graph.
-We chose to normalize these correlations in order to better show the relative strengths of the relationships among all words shown.
 This plot can be seen below.

 <img src="images/default_words.png" />